Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Stochastic advection-diffusion-decay model with constant coefficients

 Note that Eq.(\ref{tau_spe}) provides the motivation for the inclusion of the decay term in the model.
 Indeed, with $\rho=0$, the time scale $\tau_0$ would be infinitely large, which, on the finite sphere, is unphysical (specifying $b_0=0$ could resolve the problem but only at the expense of nullifying $\tilde\xi_0$, which is also unphysical).

-The stationary in space-time covariance function $B(t,s)$ of the random field $\xi(t,s)$ can be easily derived from Eq.(\ref{xispe}) while utilizing the independence of the spectral processes $\tilde\xi_m(t)$, the spectral-space temporal covariance functions given in Eq.(\ref{Bmt}), and returning to the Eulerian frame of reference:
+The stationary in space-time covariance function $\gamma(t,s)$ of the random field $\xi(t,s)$ can be easily derived from Eq.(\ref{xispe}) while utilizing the independence of the spectral processes $\tilde\xi_m(t)$, the spectral-space temporal covariance functions given in Eq.(\ref{Bmt}), and returning to the Eulerian frame of reference:

-This equation implies that the space-time correlations are {\em non-separable}, \ie they cannot be represented as a product of purely spatial and purely temporal correlations.
-Moreover, according to Eq.(\ref{tau_spe}), smaller spatial scales (\ie larger wavenumbers $m$) correspond to smaller temporal scales $\tau_m$.
+Note that Eq.(\ref{Btx}) implies that the space-time correlations are {\em non-separable}, \ie they cannot be represented as a product of purely spatial and purely temporal correlations.
+Moreover, according to Eq.(\ref{tau_spe}), smaller spatial scales (\ie larger wavenumbers $m$) correspond to smaller time scales $\tau_m$.
 This feature of space-time correlations (``proportionality of scales'') is physically reasonable---as opposed to the simplistic and unrealistic separability of space-time correlations---and widespread in the real world, see \citet[][]{PS,TsyGaySPG} and references therein.

 Finally, from Eq.(\ref{Btx}), the stationary (steady-state) variance of $\xi(t,s)$ is